 Do I have to list all the schools and institutions I have attended in the “Academic Background” section of online application?

-You must list all post-secondary institutions you have attended.
+Yes, you must list all post-secondary institutions you have attended.
 You do not need to submit any information or documents related to your high school studies.

-I am an MI applicant, how do I apply to a concentration?
+I am an MI applicant; how do I apply to a concentration?

 Will work experience help me for admissions?

-While work experience is not a requirement and cannot be substituted for the required academic background, The Admissions Committee will use all information available to make a decision.
+While work experience is not a requirement and cannot be substituted for the required academic background, The Admissions Committee will use all information provided to make a decision.
 We take all factors into consideration in the application process.

 I am graduating in Summer of next year, can I still apply for Fall admission?